brandonwie/nextjs-typescript-event-app/README.md

 2. MUI styles will be rendered after the app and page styles are applied.

 Check out this [link](https://www.youtube.com/watch?v=0rnVfshKqDI) for more information.

+## Note

+Styles and structures of this project are inconsistent.